iAMSagar44/library-app/README.md

     ```

 4. Navigate to the `backend` directory and run the Spring Boot application using `./mvnw spring-boot:run`.
-5. Navigate to the `frontend` directory and install the dependencies using `npm install`.
+5. Navigate to the `frontend/react-library` directory and install the dependencies using `npm install`.
 6. Start the React application using `npm start`.

 ## Configuration